 - ½ cup olive oil

 - Place almonds and garlic cloves into the bowl of a food processor fitted with the chopping blade.
 Pulse until finely chopped.

 - Add arugula to the food processor.
 Pulse a few times to combine.

 - With motor running, add lemon juice and olive oil through the feed hole.
 Stop and scrape down sides as needed.
 Once pesto is the consistency of a slightly chunky paste, stop the food processor and add a good pinch of sea salt.
 Pulse a few times.
 Taste and add a little more salt, if needed.

 - Transfer to a jar with a tight-fitting lid.
 Store in the refrigerator for up to 1 week.
-Can also be frozen for up to 2 months.

 - Other nuts can be substituted for the raw almonds.